-Located at 306 West Depot Avenue is the Southern Railway Station which was placed on the National Register of Historic Railroad Landmarks in 2003.
+Located at 306 West Depot Avenue is the Southern Railway [Passenger] Station which was placed on the National Register of Historic Railroad Landmarks in 2003.
 The 3.5 acre site includes the Blue Slip Winery, the Southern Station and the Southern Depot, both serving as event spaces, and also features the Old Smoky Railway Museum next to the main line of the Norfolk Southern Railway.

-Completed in 1903, the station was designed by Frank Pierce Milburn, the company architect for the Southern Railway.
+Completed in 1903, the Southern Station was designed by Frank Pierce Milburn, the company architect for the Southern Railway.
 When it opened the only large railroad serving Knoxville was the Southern Railway.
 Only passenger trains used these facilities.
 Milburn designed several large train stations throughout the southeast including the Atlantic Coast Lines Columbia, SC station.

-In its heyday, the Southern Station was open 24 hours a day and greeted millions of passengers, some of them notable including U.S, Presidents Wilson and Taft, Buffalo Bill, actress Tallulah Bankhead, and Al Johnson.
+In its heyday, the Southern Station was open 24 hours a day and greeted millions of passengers, some of the notables being U.S, Presidents Roosevelt, Wilson and Taft, Buffalo Bill, actress Tallulah Bankhead, and Al Johnson.

-The darkest day in the station’s history was undoubtedly the New Market Train Wreck of 1904.
-A train collision 20 miles east of Knoxville involved one train headed to the station and another train which had just left it.
-70 passengers were killed in the wreck, with many more seriously injured.
+The darkest day in the station’s history was undoubtedly when the victims of the New Market Train Wreck of 1904 were brought here.
+A train collision 23 miles east of Knoxville involved a train headed to the station and another train which had just left the station.
+The tragedy killed 764 passengers and seriously injured many others.

 Please help the Knoxville History Project, an educational nonprofit, expand its mission of researching and promoting the history and culture of the city of Knoxville.